sakomws/ai-workshop/sessions/08_interactive_envs/README.md

 1. **Introduction to World Models**
    - Overview of world models and their importance
-   - Recent breakthroughs: Genie, Diamond, Dreamer V3, and Oasis
+   - Some recent papers: Genie, Diamond, GameNGen, Oasis
    - Key architectural components and considerations

 2. **Hands-on Activities**
    - Challenge 1: Running a diffusion world model to simulate Atari games with Diamond
-   - Challenge 2: Follow along with Genie reproducibility steps, training a model to generalize actions from unlabeled videos
+   - Challenge 2: Follow along with Genie reproducibility steps, training a foundation world model to generalize actions from unlabeled videos
    - Challenge 3: Explore a Minecraft world model on Oasis

 3. **Q&A and Discussion**
-   - Open discussion on world model architectures
+   - Discussion on world model architectures and how they can be used in the future
-   - Future applications and limitations
-   - Implementation considerations
+   - Other questions

 ---